Up-to-date information on drought conditions in the region is available at: http://droughtmonitor.unl.edu/

-The committee is appointed by the Selectboard and is made up of 7 members representing the Board of Health, Planning Board, Conservation Commission or Open Space Committee, the Lake Wyola Advisory Committee, and 3 members from the community.
+The committee was established by the Selectboard in 2009, appointing 7 members to represent the Board of Health, Planning Board, Conservation Commission or Open Space Committee, Lake Wyola Advisory Committee, and 3 members of the Community-at-Large.

 - The first charge of the Water Resources Committee (WRC) is to assess the Town's water resources, both with respect to quality and quantity.